Hazing Is a Multi-Million Dollar Problem for Universities: Here’s Why Prevention Matters

 Is Vaping a Gateway Drug for Marijuana?

 It’s no secret that teen e-cigarette use, or vaping, has skyrocketed in recent years.
 According to the 2018 National Youth Tobacco Survey, there was a 78% increase among high schoolers and a 48% increase among middle schoolers who used e-cigarettes.
-Rates rose so much that the FDA declared teen vaping an epidemic and many states […]
+Rates rose so much that the FDA declared teen vaping an epidemic, and many states […]

 Vaping Can Be Deadly.
 Learn the Signs.

 There are reports all over the news about people dying from e-cigarette use.
 In just a little more than a month, 7 people across the nation have died due to vaping-related causes.
-This recent rise in deaths reminds us of the dangers of vaping and that it needs to be taken seriously and can’t be […]
+This recent rise in deaths reminds us of the dangers of vaping and that it needs to be taken seriously and cannot be […]

 Big Announcement: New Course!